martinResearch/PySparseLP/readme.md

 * [PuLP](https://github.com/coin-or/pulp).
 Variables are added as scalars, one at a time, instead of usigbn arrays, which make the creation of large LPs very slow.
 * [Pyomo](http://www.pyomo.org/)

-the approach I have taken is lower level than this tools but provide more control and flexibility on how to define the constraints and the objective function.
+The approach I have taken is lower level than this tools but provide more control and flexibility on how to define the constraints and the objective function.
 It is made easy by using numpy arrays to store variables indices.

 # Examples